akbyrd/akbyrd.github.io/content/posts/1-hugo-setup.md

 ## Things Hugo gets wrong
 - Documentation
 	- Doesn't explain that attributes are parameters to shortcodes.
 Doesn't explain what they do and leads to confusion until you make that connection yourself.
-	- Doesn't teach you about hte relationship between markup and shortcodes.
+	- Doesn't teach you about the relationship between markup and shortcodes.
 Does not explain shortcodes early enough.
 	- 5 years old "The bundle documentation is a work in progress.
 We will publish more comprehensive docs about this soon." [ref](https://gohugo.io/content-management/organization/)
 	- Ditto https://gohugo.io/hugo-modules/theme-components/
 	- Inaccurate